St Budeaux: 20th century

-In 1912, cycle races had become very popular within the community and local lads gain many awards the founder of the bike club was known as Fred Johns who funded the club himself.

 In 1918, following World War I, St Budeaux and the other towns and villages in the treatment were amalgamated into the city of Plymouth.
 Amid the heavy demolition and construction of this period, six more churches were built in the parish.
 Much of this activity was initiated by the Plymouth Corporation, which made a habit of buying up the estates of principal landowners and destroying them in order to develop new amenities on the land.
 The vicar of St Budeaux church at the time, the Reverend T. A. Hancock, was appalled by the corporation's actions and protested in the 1930s, but to no avail.

 Many homes in the region were bombed during World War II, and subsequent rebuilding resulted in a rapid housing explosion.

 Modern St Budeaux

-Today, St Budeaux includes a Catholic church, a Methodist church, a Baptist church and two Church of England churches.
-It also has a public library, three pubs, four primary schools and two railway stations, although the village does not have its own secondary school.
+Today, St Budeaux includes a Catholic church, a Methodist church, a Baptist church and two Church of England churches (St Budeaux and St Boniface).
+It also has a public library, three pubs, four primary schools (including St Budeaux Church of England Primary Academy) and two railway stations (St Budeaux Ferry Road and St Budeaux Victoria Road), although the village does not have its own secondary school.
 Most of the main shops including a KFC outlet, are situated in St Budeaux Square which is adjacent to Wolseley Road.
 Most children of secondary school age in the area attend Marine Academy Plymouth in the nearby ward of King's Tamerton or bus to one of the residual grammar schools or one of the many other community colleges.

 Agaton Fort

 Part of the north-eastern defences of Plymouth, work on Agaton Fort started in 1863 on a hill near the hamlet of Agaton, in the parish of St Budeaux.
 It is a five-sided polygonal fort, and was designed to mount fifteen 7-inch guns which could mutually support the neighbouring Ernesettle Fort and Knowle Battery.
 The initial contractor failed in 1866 and the work was completed in 1871 by Royal Engineers.
 Only three of the 7-inch guns were ever mounted, along with five 64-pounder guns for close defence.
 It was also protected by a dry ditch and three caponiers.
 The fort was disarmed in the 1890s, but continued in military use through both World Wars.
 It is now a VOSA Test Station and is a Scheduled monument.

-On 27 March 2020, it was announced that Agaton Fort would become a temporary mortuary facility, in response to the 2019-20 coronavirus pandemic.
+In 2020, Agaton Fort was used as a temporary mortuary facility in response to the 2019-20 coronavirus pandemic.